Part A - Competition Details

 d.
 The scholarship is subject to the University’s current Scholarship terms and conditions as they apply from time to time.
 These can be accessed via griffith.edu.au/scholarships

 f.
-The scholarships are conditional until all finalists have completed and returned the official acceptance documentation from the Griffith University Scholarships Office and completed course enrolment for trimester 3 2019 or trimester 1 2020.
+The scholarships are conditional until all finalists have completed and returned the official acceptance documentation from the Griffith University Scholarships Office and completed course enrolment for Trimester 1 2021.

 g.
 The scholarship recipients are not permitted to defer or suspend his or her enrolment in the MBA .